-11.6.2.
-If construction time exceeds 45 minutes, it will be counted as 180 minutes for scoring.
-"Accidents" (section 11.7) that occur after 45 minutes will not be penalized but safety rules (section 11.2) will still be enforced.
-Judges will inform the team when this limit is reached.

-11.6.3.
-If construction time exceeds sixty minutes, judges may halt construction, or may move the bridge off site if it can be completed safely.
+- 11.6.1.
+If construction time exceeds thirty minutes, it will be counted as 180 minutes for scoring.
+"Accidents" (section 11.7) that occur after thirty minutes will not be penalized but safety rules (section 11.2) will still be enforced.
+Judges will inform the team when this time limit is approached and again when it is reached. - 11.6.2.
+If construction time exceeds 45 minutes, judges may halt construction or may move the bridge off site if it can be constructed safely.
 The bridge will not be eligible for awards in any category.